DanCodeCraft/Omnifood/README.md

 day 8 - Added burger menu for mobile
         Optmized for tablets and small tablets day 9 - Optmized for Smartphones
+        Added JS for smooth scrolling on Safari
+        Made a sticky bar navigation

 # Omnifood